RLOpenCatalyst/rg-doc/source/nextflow.rst

    * - Parameter
      - Details
    * - Product Name
      - Provide a name to help you easily identify this instance of the product.
 Only alphanumeric characters, dots, hyphens and underscores are allowed.
 Spaces and special characters are not allowed.
 Eg: MedicalResearch
-   * - Namespace
-     - Namespace to use to label resources.
    * - PipelineName
-     - URL to the git repository containing the pipeline code.
-The repo should contain nextflow.config file which specifies the name of the docker container image.
+     - Search and select the pipeline git repository URL.
+If not found please enter the custom pipeline URL.
+The repo should contain the nextflow.config file which specifies the name of the docker container image.
 Eg: https://github.com/seqeralabs/nextflow-tutorial.git
    * - PipelineContainer
      - Docker container image to the pipeline to be executed in the worker node.
 Eg: nextflow/rnaseq-nf:latest
    * - InputDataLocation
      - Name of existing S3 Bucket in that region.
    * - OutputDataLocation
-     - Name of existing S3 Bucket in that region.
-   * - WorkDataLocation
      - Name of existing S3 Bucket in that region.
    * - InstanceType
      - Choose instance type in the drop-down list for RStudio.
 Eg: t2.micro